Turning a Reluctant Reader into a Voracious Reader

 7) Author visits at book stores.

 8) I used picture books extensively especially advanced picture books when she was in 2nd and 3rd grade.
-I actually went though Great Books For Girls by Kathleen Odeon book by book at 2 libraries.
+I actually went through Great Books For Girls by Kathleen Odeon book by book at 2 libraries.
 These were great books and I was able to read to all 3 kids at the same time as she has two younger siblings.
 We would read 30-50 picture books a week.
 We all have very fond memories of this time and she still enjoys overhearing picture books that I read to her younger brother.
 I LOVE PICTURE BOOKS and they are for ALL AGES!!!

 10) Hooking her on a series.
 My favorite series though for 2nd grade is still the Cobble Street Cousins by Cynthia Rylant.